 With the combination of a climber’s race and the individual time trial that follows, the race has Annemiek van Vleuten (Orica-Scott) and Anna van der Breggen (Boels-Dolmans) written all over it.
 They have confirmed they will line-up in the event, and if Elisa Longo Borghini (Wiggle-High5) does too, we are looking toward another exciting fight between the top three of the 2017 Giro Rosa.

 Watch: No broadcast information has been released yet, but as an event that’s run alongside the Tour de France, we’re expecting to see at least part of the race in the Tour de France broadcast.
 The UCI will provide a highlights video.

 Who to watch: Annemiek van Vleuten (Orica-Scott), Anna van der Breggen (Boels-Dolmans)

 Sunday, July 30 – Women’s WorldTour – Great-Britain

-The national team of Great-Britain will line-up alongside 22 UCI teams in the second Women’s WorldTour edition of the Prudential RideLondon.
 The first Women’s WorldTour edition in 2016 was won by Kirsten Wild (Cylance Pro Cycling, then riding for Team Hitec).
 Barbara Guarischi (Canyon-SRAM), Giorgia Bronzini (Wiggle-High5) and Laura Trott were winners of previous editions, when it wasn’t yet part of the most important race series in women’s cycling.

 All the big teams travel to Great-Britain one week after the two-day La Course by le TDF event.
 Of the 20 ‘Women’s WorldTour teams, all but Lares-Waowdeals will participate in the race.
 British UCI teams Drops Cycling and Team WNT complete the start field.